capacitor-community/text-to-speech/README.md

 const { TextToSpeech } = Plugins;

 /**
+ * Platform: Android/iOS/Web
  * This method will trigger text to speech engine and play desired text.
  * @param text - desired text to play in speech
  *        locale - supported locale (can be obtained by calling getSupportedLanguages())
- *        rate - speech rate (1.0 is the normal speech rate, lower values slow down the speech, greater values accelerate it)
+ *        speechRate - speech rate (1.0 is the normal speech rate, lower values slow down the speech, greater values accelerate it)
- *        pitch - pitch rate (1.0 is the normal pitch rate, smaller value lowers the tone and greater value increases it)
+ *        pitchRate - pitch rate (1.0 is the normal pitch rate, smaller value lowers the tone and greater value increases it)
  *        volume - volume of the synthesis (0 - 1)
  *        voice - index of the voice (can be obtained by calling getSupportedVoices()) (Android/Web Only)
  * @returns void